lehrerhans/Gimp-Plugin-Extract-Single-Cards-from-TableTopSimulator-Images-to-Print-Proxies/README.md

 The file has to be put in a folder of the same name as the file (witout-py-extension). this folder has to be in the plugin-folder of Gimp3.

-Keep in mind, that a syntax-error in the plugin can force gimp not showing up the plugin. for example a missing bracket can force this. when using the Development version of Gimp , you have a console-window, where
+Keep in mind, that a syntax-error in the plugin can force gimp not showing up the plugin. for example a missing bracket can force this. when using the Development version of Gimp , you have a console-window where you can see possible problems or errors.